 David Johnson is a therapist that focuses on helping people recover from burnout and dealing with work-related stress that brings an interesting perspective.
 He suffered with those conditions and 10 years ago decided to train as a counsellor.
 Using Buddhism and western ideas of psychotherapy he founded Fruitful Success in 2020.
-In this interview David explains more about his story, how to deal with stress and anxiety and more.
+In this interview for Mystic Mag, David explains more about his story, how to deal with stress and anxiety and more.

 When did you discover your interest in Buddhism?